xin-hedera/hedera-mirror-node/hedera-mirror-rosetta/test/bdd-client/README.md

    $ docker build --build-arg GIT_REF=${RELEASE_TAG} -t hedera-mirror-rosetta:${RELEASE_TAG} .
    ```

-   > Note you can check the release tags [here](https://github.com/hashgraph/hedera-mirror-node/releases)
+   > Note you can check the release tags on the releases page.

 2. Configure and run the online mode and offline mode rosetta containers